 In reality Lightning Deals and Early Access are of limited appeal because you have to simply be in the mood to spend money on something, but have no idea what you might actually want or need.
 It can be handy for Christmas and Birthday presents, where the deals act as inspiration.

-Here's another one of Amazon's gloriously weird offerings.
-Pantry costs extra - there's a $5.99 delivery charge in the US (£2.99 in the UK) but what it gives you is a box which you can fill with various items.
-It's nifty for things like bottled water, confectionary and other supplies.
+Pantry costs extra - there's a $5.99 delivery charge in the US (£2.99 in the UK) but what it gives you is a box that you can fill with various items.
+It's nifty for things like bottled water, confectionary, and other supplies.

 There are sometimes free shipping deals too, which add to the attractiveness of this.
 That said, the whole business of Amazon's grocery and household goods is way too complicated.
 There are at least three different services that offer the same range of things, and all are billed differently.
 Amazon Fresh, for example, is an additional monthly subscription over your Prime membership.